Observations

 • How can researchers establish if an observation has inter-rater reliability

-researchers would need to initially compare the observations of each researcher and check if they matched - to do this the observers would need to watch the same individuals but record the Ps behaviour independently . the results are then compared using a correlation. if observers are seen to agree = positive correlation + inter-observer reliability achieved
+researchers compare their observations and check if they match - to do this the observers would need to watch the same individuals but record the Ps behaviour independently . the results are then compared using a correlation. if observers are seen to agree = positive correlation + inter-observer reliability achieved

 • How to increase the level of inter-rater reliability